MichaelYock/browserActigramExt/PRIVACY.md

-# WebActigram - Privacy Policy
+# Browser Actogram - Privacy Policy

 Last Updated: November 30, 2025

 ## Overview

-WebActigram is a browser extension designed to track browser activity for personal sleep/wake cycle analysis.
+Browser Actogram is a browser extension designed to track browser activity for personal sleep/wake cycle analysis.
 We are committed to protecting your privacy and being transparent about what data we collect and how we use it.

 ## Data Collection

 ### What We Collect

-WebActigram collects and stores the following data **locally on your device**:
+Browser Actogram collects and stores the following data **locally on your device**:

 1. **Activity Timestamps**: The date and time when each activity measurement was taken
 2. **Activity Scores**: A numerical value (0-100) representing the percentage of time your browser was active during a time epoch